hemeac/kiwiTechTree/README.md

 ## Objective

 This Tech Tree overhaul, like its predecessors, revolves around the premise that probes should come before crewed space missions.
-While I really enjoyed both aforementioned mods, I found two issues: It took a bit too long to see my kerbals in game and I could get a good way through the tech tree before leaving Kerbin's sphere of influence.
-While it is a Tech Tree Mod, I have also spent a fair bit of time trying to align the stock parts to have similar functionality available with Nertea's NF Suite.
+While I really enjoyed both aforementioned mods, I found it took a bit too long to see my kerbals in game and I could could progress through most of the tech tree before leaving Kerbin's sphere of influence.
+While it is a Tech Tree mod at it's core, I have spent a fair bit of time trying to align the stock parts to have similar functionality available with Nertea's NF Suite (if relevant mods are installed).
 In addition, I have tried to implement optional mods in Near Future using B9PS functionality, thus removing the restriction of having to choose one or the other within the gameplay environment.
 While I have tried to keep changes relatively minimial, if you like to play with new parts as the modder intended, this is probably not the right tech tree mod for you.

 The rebalance is an attempt to make my tech choices a bit more meaningful and allow my kerbins to spend some time testing jets in Kerbin's atmosphere earlier in the career prior to launching in space.
 I have added another 69+ tech nodes across the tree, but have tried to leave the general layout of the tree largely intact.
 The major changes are adding a separate branch for solid rocket boosters and if you have mods which have cryogenic engines, this will move them to a different branch from the Liquid Fuel Branch.
 I have also tried to separate out science more explicitly within the tech tree.
 While I have shifted some of the nodes around, I have not removed any, thus leaving some compatibility with any mod that I have not explictly supported.

-Like UnKerballed Start, I have started with 0.625 meter engines and tanks and work progressively larger.
-To try and prevent early crewed missions using spaceplane parts, I have nerfed the skin temperature of the spaceplanes, but have provided higher skin temperatures to the spaceplanes once they reach the High Altitude tech node (same as the introduction of the Mk3 spaceplane).
-I have used Zee's PBC mod to start the mod going, but the end goals have significantly diverged, so you should expect a different gameplay experience.
+Like UnKerballed Start, you start with 0.625 meter engines and tanks and work progressively larger.
+To try to limit early crewed missions using spaceplane parts, I have nerfed the skin temperature of the spaceplanes, but provide higher skin temperatures to the spaceplanes once they reach the High Altitude tech node (same tier as the Mk3 cockpit).
+I used Zee's PBC mod to start the mod to learn MM, but the design has significantly diverged, so you should expect a different gameplay experience.
 If you are looking for just a tech tree revamp, UnKerballed Start is back in active development.

-I calibrated the basic idea around stock and the expansion packs alongside Restock/Restock+ and Missing History.
-Ultimately, given the number of nodes, you will benefit by having several parts mods.
+I calibrated the nodes around stock, expansion packs, Restock/Restock+ and Missing History.
+The name of the nodes do not fully indicate the type of technology within the node, but rather the type of technologies that you should expect to find there.
+Some nodes do not fully represent their current use (ie. miniaturization), but have decided at this point to not rename them.
+Given the number of nodes, you will benefit by having several parts mods.

-In some cases, I have added rescaled parts and a couple more if Restock is installed.
-In other cases such as Missing History, I will use the Restock texture when available for consistency in the visual style.
+In some cases, I have added rescaled parts, but have attempted to indicate when and from what mod I have rescaled the parts within the description.
+In some cases such as Missing History, I will use the Restock texture when available for consistency in the visual style.

 I have asked Nertea for permission in regards to using Restock/NF models for resizing (if they are installed) and have tried to indicate in the part descriptions which parts I have added in order to avoid confusion.
 However, please do not take this as Nertea's endorsement of the mod.

 ## General Gameplay Changes
 * Probe behavior changes in two ways:  First is I have kept PBC's Telemetry Report.
 It is a nice and easy way to get some early science which is obviously needed given the additional nodes.
 I also remove ALL probes SAS levels by default and add in the functionality through the stock upgrade system which follows the Flight Control tech path.